CBS Daytime’s Angelica McDaniel Exits During Restructuring

 Angelica McDaniel joined CBS in August 2010 and supervised The Talk.
 She later oversaw the rebranding of CBS’ Saturday morning television line-up to ‘CBS Dream Team…It’s Epic!’, prior to her most recent promotion.
 During McDaniel’s tenure, she was a supporter of CBS Chairman and CEO, Les Moonves, at the time of his exit following allegations of sexual misconduct, and more recently, congratulated Bold and Beautiful for taking a key ratings lead over The Young and the Restless and the other two remaining soap operas, Days of our Lives and General Hospital, for the first time in history.
 The Young and the Restless had held the number one spot previously, and McDaniel often had blame thrown her way online by fans of that series for recent unpopular storylines.

 Soaps.com wishes Angelica McDaniel all the best in her next venture.

 View this post on Instagram

-In my nine years at CBS I’ve had some incredible highlights – we launched a new show which is celebrating it’s 10th season, created an immersive museum exhibit celebrating iconic Daytime shows, gathered more than 100 talent from the past and present to commemorate 30 years of television in a historic photo, developed an innovative show for young people celebrating female superstars in STEM to launch in a few weeks, traveled America’s favorite game show wheel around the country, celebrated 116 Emmy wins and the many dances they spawned at after parties, and friendships that I’ll always cherish.
+In my nine years at CBS I’ve had some incredible highlights – we launched a new show which is celebrating it’s 10th season, created an immersive museum exhibit at the Paley Center celebrating iconic Daytime shows, gathered more than 100 talent from the past and present to commemorate 30 years of television in a historic photo, developed an innovative show for young people celebrating female superstars in STEM to launch in a few weeks, traveled America’s favorite game show wheel around the country, celebrated 116 Emmy wins and the many dances they spawned at after parties, and friendships that I’ll always cherish.
 It’s time for me to move on to new innovative territory, make even bigger successes, and always more great memories.